 A special issue of Internet Histories based on selected contributions will be published after the conference.

 - 13 November 2020 – Deadline for submissions

 - 15 December 2020 – Notification of acceptance

 - 15 January 2021 – Confirmation of participation

-- Early February 2021 – Online programme & opening of conference registration
+- End of February 2021 – Online programme & opening of conference registration

 - 14 June 2021 – RESAW pre-conference workshops